Business Letter Format – Structure, Templates, Examples

 Senders contact details

 If your company’s letterhead already has the business address, it isn’t necessary to repeat this in the sender’s contact details.
-The same goes for writing your title and name, as this will be in the closing of the letter.
+The same goes for writing your title and name, as this will be at the closing of the letter.

 Date